 \subsection{Exact Recovery under Arbitrary Disturbances}

-In the previous subsection, we have discussed the exact recovery under Assumption \ref{advnon}, which requires an equal probability for the sign of the disturbance to be positive or negative.
+In the previous subsection, we have discussed the exact recovery under Assumption \ref{advnon}, which requires an equal probability for the sign of the disturbance.
 In real-world applications, requiring exactly the same positive and negative probabilities may be challenging.
-By adopting the proofs used in the previous case, we will now present a more practical situation \textit{without} considering Assumption \ref{advnon}: if the probability of having an attack at a given time is less than 0.5, it turns out that $l_1$-norm estimator overcomes arbitrary (possibly adversarial) noncentral disturbance and the exact recovery is achieved.
-This includes the case where the arbitrary attacks are \textit{always} positive (or negative), representing the worst-case scenario in which the system may easily be deceived towards a positive (or negative) bias.
+We will now present a more practical situation \textit{without} considering Assumption \ref{advnon}: if the attack probability is less than 0.5, it turns out that the $l_1$-norm estimator overcomes arbitrary (possibly adversarial) noncentral disturbance and the exact recovery is achieved.
+This includes the case where the arbitrary attacks are \textit{always} positive (or negative), representing the worst-case scenario in which the system may easily be deceived towards a unidirectional bias.
 We formally state the theorem below.